Rob's plants

 From seed germinate at room temperature. self-seeds moderately in our garden

 Self-sowing annual, which I'm always happy to see return.
 Even before it does its poinsettia thing, I enjoy the slightly glossy, interestingly cut leaves.
-It doesn't grow much until early summer, but then it climbs and fills out rapidly - so I do find myself selectively pulling some that get in the way of other plant.
+These make them easy to identify in the garden, which is a good thing, because it seems to pop up in different places different years.
+It doesn't grow much until early summer, but then it climbs and fills out rapidly – so I do find myself selectively pulling some that get in the way of other plants.
 The bright orange-red leaf surfaces appear in August, alongside the flowers which aren't nearly as showy.
 A mass planting looks very festive in late summer!
+In years with cool summers, the seeds don't ripen, at least not on the majority of the plants I check – but somehow, some volunteers always emerge the next year.

 One or more images of this plant are included in my stock photo catalog